 B. Affordable housing: buildings that:

-1. Are owned by a public housing authority for the purpose of providing affordable housing;
+1. Are owned by a public housing authority for the purpose of providing housing the restricts at least 51 percent of the units to be occupied by and affordable to households with incomes no more than 80 percent of area median income;

-2. Are owned by a government agency or nonprofit organization and operated as a shelter, including temporary and emergency shelter facilities providing day and warming centers that do not provide overnight accommodation, for people receiving support services from county-recognized government assistance programs for homelessness; or
+2. Are owned by a government agency or nonprofit organization and operated as a shelter, including temporary and emergency shelter facilities providing day and warming centers that do not provide overnight accommodation, for people receiving support services from county-recognized assistance programs for homelessness; or

 3. Are subject to a regulatory agreement, covenant or other legal instrument recorded on the property title for a minimum of 40 years that:

 a.
-Restricts at least 51 percent of the units to be occupied by and affordable to households earning no more than 60 percent of area median income; or
+Restricts at least 51 percent of the units to be occupied by and affordable to households with incomes no more than 80 percent of area median income; or

 b.
 Restricts initial and subsequent sales of at least 51 percent of the residential units to households with incomes no more than 80 percent of area median income.